abramovitchMSU/SPARTA_Docs_and_Tutorial/docs/source/wintut.rst

 This is the name of the folder on the desktop that contains the input example data.
 Hit Enter/Return.
-From here, the software will trim, QC, align, and count transcript abundance for each sample.
+From here, the software will trim, align, and count transcript abundance for each sample.
 All output/analyses are put in a folder that SPARTA generates on the desktop called "RNAseq_Data".
 Within this folder are separate folders for each SPARTA run that are denoted by the date (e.g. 2015-06-04).
 Within these folders are four more folders that separate each step of the analysis and are
 called: 1) QC, 2) Bowtie, 3) HTSeq, and 4) DEanalysis.

+.. note:: There is a known issue here.
+FastQC will *not* run non-interactively on Windows (but feel free to contribute to the project and fix this issue!).
+It is important to QC your data and FastQC can be run interactively by navigating to the FastQC folder: SPARTA_Windows-master -> QC_analysis -> FastQC -> run_fastqc.bat.
+FastQC should now start and to analyze your trimmed files within FastQC: File -> Open -> RNAseq_Data -> dateofyourrun -> QC -> yourtrimmedfiles.

-Once the trimming, QC, alignment, and counting are complete, SPARTA will again pause and prompt the user for how many experimental conditions exist within the analysis.
+Once the trimming, alignment, and counting are complete, SPARTA will again pause and prompt the user for how many experimental conditions exist within the analysis.

 The output at this point will look like this: